 Will I get any money from the sale of my property?
 Another easy one – the answer is “maybe”.
 A standard lender requirement in accepting a Short Sale is that the borrower (homeowner) may not get any proceeds from the sale of the property.
 The lender will be taking a loss in a Short Sale in PA and they will not allow a borrower to get any money accordingly.
 Many lenders are now offering relocation assistance monies or HAFA.
 To learn more about this please contact me to discuss.

 What if the Short Sale doesn’t work?
 In today’s chaotic real estate market there can be a number of reasons why a home does not sell.
 I can’t stress this enough – It’s especially important that you have a seasoned short sale real estate agent guiding you through the process.
 Your realtor should be willing to provide you with a list of the addresses of the homes they have settled as a short sale.

 What is a Satisfaction?
 A lender may agree to accept less than what is owed as total satisfaction of the note and release its lien against the property.
 Advantages: the debt is paid off completely at the time of the sale.
 Disadvantages: there may be tax consequences that you should discuss with your tax advisor.
-Again, be sure to check out whether you are eligible for a mortgage debt forgiveness with your accountant.
-You may also be considered insolvent.

 How can I as the homeowner help?
 The lender will require from you financial documents such as two months’ pay stubs, two months’ bank statements, last two years tax returns, a hardship letter, and various other documents.
 Also, access to your property will be needed in order for an appraisal to be performed.